torvalds/linux/Documentation/filesystems/sharedsubtree.rst

 	contents will be visible under /tmp/a too.

-2b) A slave mount is like a shared mount except that mount and umount events
-	only propagate towards it.
+b) A slave mount is like a shared mount except that mount and umount events only propagate towards it.

 	All slave mounts have a master mount which is a shared.